sogecap/fitnesse-jenkins-plugin/README.md

 The `Messages.properties` files found in `src/main/resources` contain localization strings, which are made available in the code via the `Messages` class.
 In case you want to update them, run the `generate-sources` Maven goal.

+Two build profiles are available: The default one (`2.89.4`) will build an hpi archive compatible with Jenkins 2.89.4+, and the other one (`2.73.3`) will build an archive that is compatible with Jenkins 2.73.3+.